jatufin/gopromax-converter/README.md

 ### 3. Configure Docker to use NVIDIA

 Configure the container runtime.
-This modifyis `/etc/docker/daemon.json` or creates it, if the file doesn't exist:
+This modifies `/etc/docker/daemon.json` or creates it, if the file doesn't exist:
 ```
 sudo nvidia-ctk runtime configure --runtime=docker
 ```